 EN 303 417: Wireless Power Transfer/Wireless Chargers

 With a constant updating to safety requirements, many manufacturers must have older products retested and new products tested to show compliance with these new standards.
-These standards include U.S., Canada and IEC requirements.
+These standards include U.S. NRTL and Canada safety testing, EN and IEC requirements.
 D.L.S. offers a comprehensive one-stop approach that includes North American testing, combined with IEC testing for a global marketplace.
 This program includes all national deviations for the European Union to show CE safety compliance to the Medical Device Regulations and if applicable, the InVitro Medical Directive and other global requirements as well.
 Updated standards call out new requirements for products used in home health care and emergency environments.

 IEC/EN 60601- 1-12 Emergency Medical Services Environment